 The pork dish was also far from my expectations.
-Nestled under the “Rice” category on the menu, this dish was nothing more than a large mound of white rice with a few chunks of poorly butchered, horribly seasoned, overcooked pork ribs, on the the bone, or rather: on little shards of bone that I had to carefully avoid swallowing.
+Nestled under the “Rice” category on the menu, this dish was nothing more than a large mound of white rice with a few chunks of poorly butchered, horribly seasoned, overcooked spare ribs.
+Perhaps the worst part was the little shards of bone that I had to carefully avoid swallowing.
 This dish not only disappointed me, but confused me.
-If you’re going to serve a pork and rice dish why do “ribs”?
-They were hardly even ribs to begin with!
-It would be a massive improvement, and probably be even cheaper, if they were to buy some pork shoulder, braise it, chop it up, and mix it in with the rice!
-Then it would actually be a “rice dish”!
-I don’t know who they were trying to impress with those poor excuses for ribs, but it wasn’t me.
+If you’re going to serve a pork and rice dish why do ribs?
+And they were hardly even ribs anymore after being so horribly massacred by some cleaver-happy cook!
+I don’t know who they were trying to impress with those poor excuses for a “rice dish,” but it wasn’t me.
 And to throw some salt in the wound, the whole mess came on a plate that was way too small for the amount of food; a common trend at Fresh Side, and a huge pet-peeve to many chefs and foodies.

 01 2 / 2012

 I feel like a traitor.
 High Horse has just opened up their kitchen in the space that not too long ago was occupied by my employers, Amherst Brewing Company.
 And while High Horse isn’t really our competition (ABC is already such an Amherst institution, and The High Horse’s menu is on the pricey side) one of the biggest complains I hear is that people miss the old space.
 It is pretty clear that people are already comparing High Horse to ABC, if only because of location.